jnh277/data_to_mpc/README.md

 There is some additional verification to do [here](https://docs.nvidia.com/cuda/archive/11.1.0/cuda-installation-guide-linux/index.html#verify-installation).

-## Install cuDNN library via .tar
+## Install cuDNN library via .tgz
-Go to the [download site](https://developer.nvidia.com/CUDnn), log in, and choose cuDNN v8.1 for 11.2, 11.1 and 11.0 and click on "cuDNN Library for Linux (x86_64)" to get a tarball.
+Go to the [download site](https://developer.nvidia.com/CUDnn), log in, and choose cuDNN for 11.1, 11.1 and 11.2 and click on "cuDNN Library for Linux (x86_64)" to get a tarball.
 After that is downloaded unpack it:
 ```shell
 tar -xzvf cudnn-x.x-linux-x64-v8.x.x.x.tgz
 ```